JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 },
 ```

-We will also need to do something so that the css files showup in the entry point [Dependency Graph](https://webpack.js.org/concepts/dependency-graph/).
+We will also need to do something so that the css files showup in our entry point's [Dependency Graph](https://webpack.js.org/concepts/dependency-graph/).
 You have at least 3 options at this point.

 1. (my choice) In each pages ts file import the required css. `import './page1.css'`
+1. Use one file as an index of all your css, and import it their.
+1. Use a file glob to find all your css and add it as an entry point.

 Webpack passes the output up the array of loaders.
 So when webpack is processing a css file, given our config, [css-loader](https://github.com/webpack-contrib/css-loader) will process the css file first, and then [style-loader](https://github.com/webpack-contrib/style-loader) processes the output of css-loader. css-loader handles the webpack [Dependency Graph](https://webpack.js.org/concepts/dependency-graph/) of your css files, and style-loader adds CSS to the DOM by injecting a style tag